jsim2010/partite/strategy.md

 **register**: A mapping of a list of operatives to their vote.

-**vision**: A succinct purpose that describes the intention of the product.

-**outcome**: A description of the behavior that occurs when a product is affected in a specified manner.

-**requirement**: An outcome that the product is expected to produce.

-**contract**: A collection of requirements.

-**test**: A comparison between a requirement and the actual outcome of the product.

-**inspection**: A collection of tests that cover the entirety of the contract.

-**specification**: An explanation of how the product shall pass a portion of the inspection.

-**strategy**: A collection of specifications that cover the entirety of the inspection.

 **role**: A classification that can be assigned to an operative which defines the actions that an operative is allowed to perform.

 **statute**: The conditions which permit modifying the assignment of a specified role to a given operative.

 **policy**: The conditions that shall cause an operative to execute a specified action.

+**product**: The result of the project.

+**vision**: A succinct purpose that describes the intention of the product.

+**requirement**: A description of an input and the behavior that the product is expected to exhibit in response.

+**contract**: A collection of requirements.

+**specification**: An explanation of how the product shall satisfy a requirement.

+**strategy**: A collection of specifications that cover the entirety of the contract.

 ## 2) Roles